-More than two-thirds of New Hampshire residents support legalizing cannabis, but in past years it has often seemed that legislators were not hearing the voices of the overwhelming majority.
-One way citizens can be certain that their voices are heard in 2019 is by attending the public hearing on HB 481 in the House Criminal Justice and Public Safety Committee.
-The hearing begins at 1:00 p.m. on Tuesday, February 5, in Representatives’ Hall (107 N. Main Street, Concord).
+More than two-thirds of New Hampshire residents support legalizing cannabis, but in past years, it has often seemed that legislators were not hearing the voices of the overwhelming majority.
+One way citizens can be certain that their voices are heard in 2019 is by attending the public hearing on HB 481 in the Senate Judiciary Committee.
+The hearing, which began on April 23, will continue at 9:00 a.m. on Tuesday, May 7, in Room 100 of the State House (107 N. Main Street, Concord).
 For those who have never testified at a legislative hearing, here is a brief primer on how things work and a few tips on how you can maximize your effectiveness.

 (1) If you do not wish to testify, sign the sign-up sheet in support of the bill.
 This is the easiest way to register your support for HB 481 without any pressure to speak in public.

-(4) When your name is called, approach the microphone stand and introduce yourself.
+(4) When your name is called, approach the witness chair and introduce yourself.
 Begin by telling the committee your name and town, and that you support HB 481.
-Then, spend up to 3-5 minutes telling them why you believe prohibition should be scrapped and replaced with legalization and sensible regulation.
+Then spend up to 3-4 minutes telling them why you believe prohibition should be scrapped and replaced with legalization and sensible regulation.

 (5) Please be courteous and respectful.
 Legislators do not respond well to insulting comments or disrespectful behavior.
 It’s important to remember that the members of this committee are not our enemies.
-In fact, many committee members are very supportive of legalization — the chair is the lead sponsor — and the committee is expected to pass the bill.
-Any outbursts in the chamber, whether it is applause for good testimony or boos for bad testimony, will not reflect well on our efforts and will not be tolerated by the committee.
+In fact, many committee members are very supportive of legalization, and the chair is a cosponsor.
+Any outbursts in the committee room, whether it is applause for good testimony or boos for bad testimony, will not reflect well on our efforts and will not be tolerated by the committee.
 Some legislators remain undecided, so it is very important that advocates make a positive impression.
-We may need a veto-proof majority and can’t afford to lose votes.

 (6) Dress appropriately.
 Attire should be appropriate to avoid distracting from our message.Please wear business or business casual clothes.

 (7) Please do not repeat testimony that has already been presented.
-The hearing will probably last several hours, so we should be respectful not only of the committee’s time, but also of the people who are waiting for their opportunity to testify.
-If all your points have already been made, you might simply say “all my points have been made” and encourage the committee to support the bill.
+The hearing has already lasted several hours, so we should be respectful not only of the committee’s time, but of the people who are waiting for their opportunity to testify.
+If all your points have already been made, you might simply say “all my points have been made,” and encourage the committee to support the bill.